giannisvassiliou/KGFaq/README.md

 ## ULYSSES LLM Query
 </b>
 <b>
-You can use the python script in this folder, to send to <b>ChatGPT</b> the most frequent queries, along with their output  as collected from the previous (parser) script, to create the plain English question/answer pairs.
+You can use the Python script in this folder, to send to <b>ChatGPT</b> the most frequent queries, along with their output  as collected from the previous (parser) script, to create the plain English question/answer pairs.

 </b>